-Development happens in the master branch.
-When all the features for the next milestone are merged, the next version is released and tagged on the master branch as vVERSION.
+Development happens in the 1.x branch.
+When all the features for the next milestone are merged, the next version is released and tagged on the 1.x branch as vVERSION.

-Your pull request should targets the master branch.
+Your pull request should target the 1.x branch.

-Once a new version is released, a release/VERSION branch might be created to support micro releases to VERSION.
-Patches should be cherry-picking from the master branch where possible — or otherwise created from scratch.
+Once a new version is released, a VERSION branch might be created to support micro releases to VERSION.
+Patches should be cherry-picking from the 1.x branch where possible — or otherwise created from scratch.

 The ddtrace.internal module contains code that must only be used inside ddtrace itself.
 Relying on the API of this module is dangerous and can break at anytime.
 Don’t do it.